solldavid/TwistPy/docs/source/contributing.rst

 If you find any bugs, please report them at https://github.com/solldavid/TwistPy/issues.

-When reporting a bug, please state the following:
+When reporting a bug, please include the following information:
-* Your operating system name and version.
+* TwistPy version, Python version, operating system.
-* Any details about your Python environment.
+* If this is a new bug that did not exist in previous versions, please state in which version it last worked.
-* A minimal example to reproduce the bug.
+* If possible, provide a minimal example to reproduce the bug.

 New feature suggestion
 ======================